ArtemShiryaev/Thesis_Butterfly_Robot/README.md

 1. **Open and Simulate the Model**:

-   The Simulink model files can be opened and simulated directly in MATLAB.
-Open the `Simulink_1.slx` or `Simulink_2.slx` in Simulink and run the simulation.
+   The Simulink model file can be opened and simulated directly in MATLAB.
+Open the `Simulink.slx`  in Simulink and run the simulation.

     ```matlab
-    open_system('Simulink_1.slx')
+    open_system('Simulink.slx')
     ```

 2. **Parameter Adjustment**: